 - Use compact fluorescent (CFL) light bulbs instead of incandescent.
 They last significantly longer and use far less energy.

-- If you’re not going to use electronics that are plugged into a power strip for a while, unplug them – they still draw some power from the outlet even when turned off.
+- If you’re not going to use electronics plugged into a power strip for a while, unplug them―they still draw some power from the outlet even when turned off.

 - Clean the cooling coil of your refrigerator (while it’s turned off!) at least once a year.
 Make sure that your fridge has about an inch of space around it to keep air moving.

-This may seem like a lot of information, but you don’t need to start all of these projects.
+This may seem like a lot of information, but you don’t need to start all of these projects at once.
 Doing even one or two things on this list will help reduce your energy bill and have a positive impact on the environment.

 Take a look at the links below for some discounts, rebates, and resources to get you started on making your home more energy efficient!